insin/newforms/docs/forms.rst

 ==================

-When constructing a :js:class:`Form` instance, whether or not you pass input data determines the bhaviour of the form's initial render.
+When constructing a :js:class:`Form` instance, whether or not you pass input data determines the behaviour of the form's initial render.

 * If a user input ``data`` object is given, initial rendering will trigger validation when it tries to determine if there are any error messages to be